sawby08/lovetale/README.md

 <p>I'm the only person working on this engine, but I used stuff from these cool people!</p>

 [92q6](https://github.com/92q6) - A friend of mine who I stole some code from.<br>
+[emir4169](https://github.com/emir4169) - Pull requests on my older engine that inspired some coding methods on this one <br>
 [Davidobot's post on the LOVE2D forums](https://love2d.org/forums/viewtopic.php?p=199030&sid=5e50e42e22e4538ca0f3f7b0717aa2f2#p199030) - FPS Limiter. </br>
 [Toby Fox](https://x.com/tobyfox) - Developer of Undertale, also the composer of Stronger Monsters. </br>
 [Temmie Chang](https://x.com/tuyoki) - Developer of Undertale. </br>